 Sometimes the most convenient thing can be to make your car title loan payment in person.
 Many people prefer to pay certain bills in person because it can provide reassurance that a person is processing the payment that very same day.
 Thankfully, there are many USA Checks Cashed and USA payment locations in San Diego and throughout California where you can go and safely make your car title loan payment in person.

 When you are ready to make your car title loan payment in person, simply choose the closest USA Checks Cashed or USA payment location near your home and visit any time during operating hours.
-When you arrive, all you have to do is inform the attendant you would like to make a car title loan payment, and they will be able to assist you in making your monthly payment that very same day.
+When you arrive, all you have to do is inform the attendant you would like to make a car title loan payment to LoanMart, and they will be able to assist you in making your monthly payment that very same day.

 But that is not all you can do at a CCS or USA Checks Cashed payment location.
 While you are there making your car title loan payment, feel free to take advantage of any of the other services offered there:

 - Cash a Check

 - Pay an Alternative Bill

 12 Fun and Free Things to Do in San Diego

 Having a good time in San Diego doesn’t have to cost you a fortune.
 Especially when money is a bit tight, it’s great to live in a city with so many opportunities for adventure and memories – you just have to know where to look.
 Luckily, we’ve done the work for you so you don’t have to.
 Here’s our list of 12 awesome things to do in San Diego that won’t hurt your budget.

 The San Diego Public Library is automatically an awesome place because they have thousands of books about everything under the sun.
 But you can do more than just read at this special public library.
 Get sweating with some intense Zumba, see history come to life in various exhibits, or check out some of the well-known guest speakers that tend to frequent the San Diego Public Library.